 You’ve helped other elephants before- how does this experience compare to others you’ve worked with?

-I have helped build prosthetics for elephants in Thailand and that was very difficult, but sometimes a lack of a limb is easier to work with than having a limb present that you have to make a brace for.
+We have helped build prosthetics for elephants in Thailand and that was very difficult, but sometimes a lack of a limb is easier to work with than having a limb present that you have to make a brace for.
 This was the case with Jabu and both instances were immensely difficult.

 Can you describe the process of designing and building a brace for Jabu?